 - avoiding rubbing or touching the affected eye

-- using clean towels and washing used towels
+- using clean towels and washing used towels at a high temperature

 - avoiding wearing contact lenses or makeup

 - throwing away any makeup that may be contaminated

 Pink eye, or conjunctivitis, is a condition that causes inflammation of the membrane that covers the eye and lines the inside of the eyelids.
 It is usually temporary and resolves on its own, but home remedies can help minimize the symptoms.